 - Click Top Programs, Top Websites, Internet, Screenshots and other tabs on the left side to view user activities.

 - Select a user and/or a computer name on the right side to filter the logs.

 - New logs should appear in the web console every 1-2 minutes, or less often, depending on the number of monitored computer and your network connection speed.
-Click Reload button inside the web console to view the latest information
+Click Reload button inside the web console to view the latest information.

 SoftActivity Webapp Administration

 In the Webapp’s Admin Panel Administrator can:

-- Create and manage limited accounts for supervisors and managers.
-Provide them with access for viewing logs in a web browser.
-Go to Administrator Panel – Manager Accounts tab
+- Create and manage limited accounts for additional supervisors and managers.
+Provide them with access to the web console for viewing logs.
+Go to Administrator Panel – Manager Accounts tab:

-- Create and manage accounts for other admins.
-Go to Administrator Panel – Manager Accounts tab
+- Create and manage accounts for other admins for the webapp.
+Go to Admin Panel – Manager Accounts tab

 - Set the retention policy for stored logs, i.e. how long the system will keep recorded logs.
-By default logs will be stored indefinitely and may use all hard drive space.
-Go to Administrator Panel – Application Settings tab
+By default, logs will be stored indefinitely and may use all hard drive space.
+Go to Admin Panel – Application Settings tab.

 - Organize monitored users in groups and assign access permissions for supervisors to groups or individual users.
 Go to Administrator Panel – Monitored User Groups tab and Monitored Users tab.

-- Delete logs for some users you don’t need anymore: Admin Panel – Monitored Users tab, click a user, click Delete User button.
+- Delete logs from the system for some users you don’t need anymore: Admin Panel – Monitored Users tab, click a user, click Delete User button.
 It will remove their logs and screenshots.

 - Setup weekly email reports of users activity.
 Click your user name in the top right corner – Edit Account – Email reports tab.
 Enable the check box and select a day when you want to receive a report for the past 7 days.
 Usually it’s Monday.